 Provides a concentrated introduction to organisms, homeostasis, development, behavior, and ecology.
 Emphasizes fundamental principles, concepts, facts, and questions.
 Intended for science majors.
-Prereq., EBIO 1210 or equivalent.
-Credit not granted for this course and EPOB 2050 or 2650.
-Approved for GT-SC1.
-Approved for arts and sciences core curriculum: natural science.

-By the end of the semester, you will be able to:
+By the end of the course you should be able to:

-- Describe how life evolved on Earth
+- Describe how life evolved on Earth.

-- Describe how organisms are classified
+- Describe how organisms are classified.

-- Recall the different categories of organisms
+- Recall the different categories of organisms.

-- Categorize organisms
+- Categorize organisms.

-- Explain why classifications can change
+- Explain why classifications can change.

-- Compare and contrast the major characteristics of different types of organisms
+- Compare and contrast the major characteristics of different types of organisms.

-- Compare and contrast the different methods organisms use to deliver oxygen to their tissues
+- Compare and contrast the different methods organisms use to deliver oxygen to their tissues.

-- Explain why fungi are not classified as plants
+- Explain why fungi are not classified as plants.

-- Summarize how coevolution works
+- Summarize how coevolution works.

-- Describe exponential growth of populations and explain why this rarely ever happens in nature
+- Describe exponential growth of populations and explain why this rarely ever happens in nature.

-- Identify the different types of species interactions
+- Identify the different types of species interactions.

-- Explain the scientific consensus on climate change
+- Explain the scientific consensus on climate change.

 - Apply the scientific method to the problem of climate change.